 The cost of retirement benefits in the reported cost of services is recognised when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However, the charge that is required to be made against council tax is based on the cash payable in the year, so the real cost of post-employment/retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
-The following transactions have been made in the Comprehensive Income and Expenditure Statement and the General Fund Balance via the Movement in Reserves Statement and the General Fund Balance via the Movement in Reserves Statement and the General Fund Balance via the Movement in Reserves Statement during the year.
+The following transactions have been made in the Comprehensive Income and Expenditure Statement and the General Fund Balance via the Movement in Reserves Statement during the year.

-Table 29b 2019/20 2020/21 £000s £000s Comprehensive Income and Expenditure Statement Cost of Services: Current service costs 2,039 1,922 Administration Costs 35 37 Past service costs and settlements and curtailments 2,081 - Financing and Investment Income and Expenditure - - Net interest expense 1,364 1,158 Total Post-employment Benefit Charged to the Surplus or Deficit on the Provision of Services 5,519 3,117 Other Post-employment Benefits charged to the Comprehensive Income and Expenditure Statement Remeasurement of the net defined benefit liability comprising :- - Return on plan assets 6,053 (11,923) Actual gains and losses arising on changes in demographic assumptions - - Actual gains and losses arising on changes in financial assumptions (5,814) 26,913 Total Post-employment Benefit Charged to the Comprehensive Income and Expenditure Statement 5,758 18,107 Movement in Reserves Statement Reversal of net charges made to the Surplus or Deficit on the Provision of Services for post-employment benefits in (5,519) (3,117) accordance with the Code Actual amount charged against the General Fund Balance for - pensions in the year: Employers' contributions payable to the scheme 2,903 1,826
+Table 29b 2019/20 2020/21 £000s £000s Comprehensive Income and Expenditure Statement Cost of Services: Current service costs 2,039 1,922 Administration Costs 35 37 Past service costs and settlements and curtailments 2,081 - Financing and Investment Income and Expenditure - - Net interest expense 1,364 1,158 Total Post-employment Benefit Charged to the Surplus or Deficit on the Provision of Services 5,519 3,117 Other Post-employment Benefits charged to the Comprehensive Income and Expenditure Statement Remeasurement of the net defined benefit liability comprising :- - Return on plan assets 6,053 (11,923) Actual gains and losses arising on changes in demographic assumptions = - Actual gains and losses arising on changes in financial /F 014\ 26.012 assumptions (5,814) 26,913 Total Post-employment Benefit Charged to the 5,758 18,107 Comprehensive Income and Expenditure Statement 3,736 16,107 Movement in Reserves Statement Reversal of net charges made to the Surplus or Deficit on the Provision of Services for post-employment benefits in (5,519) (3,117) accordance with the Code Actual amount charged against the General Fund Balance for pensions in the year: Employers' contributions payable to the scheme 2,903 1,826